D4De/caliper/README.txt

 > CONFIGURATION: is a comma-separated string, listing the ids of failed cores in that configuration, sorted by time (with the oldest failure first).
 The initial configuration, where there is no failure, is indicated by means of the character ‘#’ (hash).
 > AGING_RATES: is a blank space-separate string, listing the aging rate for the Reliability formula (based on the Weibull distribution) for each core in the architecture; the Beta parameter in the Weibull formula is specified with a macro in the source code.
 A number must be inserted also for failed core, even if it will be ignored by CALIPER.

 The configuration file must contain all the possible failure combinations until a minimum number of core, which can be specified by the user or derived from the file itself.
-Moreover, in order to specify periodic remapping strategies, more than one entry for the same CONFIGURATION need to be specified on separate lines.
+Moreover, in order to specify periodic remapping strategies, more than one entry for the same CONFIGURATION need to be specified on separate lines. example2oo3.txt is an example of configuration file of a 2oo3 system

 ** Sample Execution: